phylo-lab-usc/fiels_workbench/Adequacy-of-Alternate-OU-Models.md

 package, a package that improves and adds upon the ape package; both of these tools are used for the analysis and handling of phylogenetic data.

-Four models were tested; single rate and single optima OU (labeled as OU), multirate OU (OUMV), multioptima OU (OUMA), and multirate multioptima OU (OUMVA).
+Five models were tested; single rate BM, single rate and single optima OU (labeled as OU), multirate OU (OUMV), multioptima OU (OUMA), and multirate multioptima OU (OUMVA).
 1000 sets of character data were simulated for each model and measured for model adequacy via arbutus.
 These calculations were carried out in Arbutus\_Exploration\_v2.R script.

 ## Results